TimzonaTimothy/regex/README.md

-#   This JavaScript code shows how encapsulation works in JavaScript
+#   This JavaScript code shows validation of virtual cards in JavaScript

 > Use Nodejs to run and test the code